davidmheiden-hash/Fantasy-League-Analytics/README.md

-# Fantasy-League-Analytics
+# Fantasy League Analytics Dashboard

-Personal fantasy sports analytics application for private Yahoo Fantasy Football and Fantasy Hockey leagues.
-Generates power rankings, matchup analysis, standings reports, and league recap content.
+A personal analytics application for private Yahoo Fantasy Football and Fantasy Hockey leagues.

+Features:
+- Weekly Power Rankings
+- Matchup previews
+- Monday Night watch lists
+- Scoring trend analysis
+- All play records
+- Luck rankings
+- Historical league statistics

+This application is intended for personal and private league use only.